andwoo/browser-extension-homescreen/README.md

 ## Install Steps For Reviewer

-- Install dependencies by running the terminal command "yarn" from the project root.
+- Install dependencies by running the terminal command "npm install" from the project root.
-- Build the app by running the terminal command "yarn buildprod" from the project root.
+- Build the app by running the terminal command "npm run build" from the project root.